Ronald Servant, DTM

 What volunteer experience do you have outside of Toastmasters?

-At high school, I ran for student council and founded the Audio-Visual club.
-In university, I was president of my student society and organized campus-wide tenders for the student run coffee and donut shops.
-I founded my neighborhood community association to run community events and gather their input to advocate on their behalf with city council.
-I volunteered and planned campaigns for political office, promoting candidates that I believed could make a difference.
-I coached my son’s little league baseball team and my daughter’s soccer team, making sure the kids had fun and learned to play the game as a team.
-I organized an annual, week-long technology camp for underprivileged children, many later returning to volunteer as camp counselors.
+I ran for student council in high school and founded the Audio-Visual club.
+In university, I was president of my student society and organized campus-wide tenders for the student-run tuck shops.
+I founded my neighbourhood community association to run community events and gather their input to advocate with the city council on their behalf.
+I volunteered and planned political office campaigns, promoting candidates I believed could make a difference.
+I coached my son's little league baseball team and my daughter's soccer team, ensuring the kids had fun and learned to play the game as a team.
+I organized an annual, week-long technology camp for underprivileged children, many later returning to volunteer as camp counsellors.

 Have you worked with other Boards of Directors outside of Toastmasters?
 If so, describe your experience.